preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 Adding an Action Menu object
 ******************************
-The action menu can include any action available in Omnia.
+The action menu can include almost any action available in Omnia.
 To add an Action Menu object, do the following:

 1. Click the plus.